 Key Stage 1

-3 hours a day for Key Stage 1 (years 1 and 2 when pupils are aged between 5 and 7)
+3 hours daily for Key Stage 1 (when pupils are aged between 5 & 7)

 Key Stage 2

-4 hours a day for KS2 (years 3 - 6 when children are aged between 7 and 11)
+4 hours daily for KS2 (when children are aged between 7 and 11)

 Accessing remote education